What is the Government Art Collection?

 Where can I see the Collection?

 We want as many people as possible to see the works of art in this national collection.
-You can explore these online or by following us on X and Instagram.
+You can explore these online or by following us on social media.
 If you want to see the works in the Collection for yourself, we frequently loan works to exhibitions, partnership projects and public programmes.
+Works from the Collection have even been displayed in schools, libraries, shopping malls, sports venues and a horse riding centre!

 Mel Brimfield’s 4′ 33″ (Prepared Pianola for Roger Bannister) on display as part of Ways of Seeing / image: Thierry Bal.